yinizhizhu/MOT_GN/README.md

 # GN for MOT

-This is previous repo of 'Graph Networks for Multiple Object Tracking (WACV)'.
+This is the previous repo of 'Graph Networks for Multiple Object Tracking (WACV)'.

 Try the MOT with GN.